jonataslaw/getx/README.md

 ```

 The only way to actually delete a `GetxService`, is with `Get.reset()` which is like a
 "Hot Reboot" of your app.
-So remember, if you need absolute persistance of a class instance during the
+So remember, if you need absolute persistence of a class instance during the
 lifetime of your app, use `GetxService`.

 # Breaking changes from 2.0